jctanner/odh-security-2.0/docs/BUG_TLS_001.md

   - **Gowtham cluster proves the fix works**: Same architecture as Santiago (no wildcard match), but works with `--use-system-trust-store=true`
   - Removed previous speculative explanations - now have definitive root cause with live validation

-- **2025-09-30**: Updated with ROSA cluster variance findings
+- **2025-09-30 (Earlier)**: Initial investigation into ROSA cluster variance
-  - **Root cause confirmed**: Service account CA bundle contents vary across ROSA clusters
+  - **Initial hypothesis**: Service account CA bundle contents vary across ROSA clusters
-  - **Tested on working ROSA cluster**: Service account CA includes Let's Encrypt CA
-  - **Tested on failing ROSA cluster**: Service account CA only includes Kubernetes API CA
-  - Documented cluster configuration variance
-  - Reinforced recommendation to use `--use-system-trust-store=true` for consistency
+  - **Later corrected**: All ROSA clusters have similar bundles, but OAuth domain architecture differs
+  - This hypothesis was replaced by the wildcard matching discovery (see Final Update above)

 - **2025-09-29**: Initial documentation
   - Identified issue on managed clusters with Let's Encrypt